-- 1. Place soiled tissues, pads, gauze bandages, towels, etc., into a plastic bag and tie or seal the bag.
-Place it in a second bag and leave unsealed. - 2.
-If needles, syringes, or lancets are used in the school setting, arrange for a puncture proof container.
+1. Place soiled tissues, pads, gauze bandages, towels, etc., into a plastic bag and tie or seal the bag.
+Place it in a second bag and leave unsealed.

+2. If needles, syringes, or lancets are used in the school setting, arrange for a punctureproof container.
 Place intact needles and syringes in the designated container.
 Do not bend or break needles.
 Do not recap needles.
-Health Services disposes of the containers with the Health Department.